-Specialist Stephen Sparrow has put together this Modern British Art Directory to provide you with information on the artists whose items we regularly sell in our Modern Art & Design sales.
+Specialist Stephen Sparrow has put together this Modern Art & Photography Directory to provide you with information on the artists whose items we regularly sell in our Modern Art & Design sales.
 Click an entry to find out more information and to see pieces we have recently sold and prices achieved.

 Mary Fedden’s work is categorised by its use of colour and the delicate precision of the draughtsmanship, a style she developed later in life.
 The most sought-after of her work are those later pieces that demonstrate her mastery of texture and eye for detail, such as her stylised still life pictures, a perennial favourite with collectors.